 How Does Ovarian Cysts Effect on Your Fertility?

-Is it possible to get pregnant while having an ovarian cyst?
+Is it possible to get pregnant with an ovarian cyst?
 This question concerns many women because it's one of the most common female health issues.
-It should be noted that the majority of ovarian cysts do not directly cause infertility; instead, they hinder the occurrence of pregnancy.
+It is important to note that not all ovarian cysts will cause infertility.
+Many women can get pregnant with ovarian cysts without any issues.
+The impact of ovarian cysts on fertility will depend on several factors, including the size, type, content, location, and cyst number.

 Although there are techniques to prevent infertility caused by ovarian cysts, it should be noted that many women, despite having ovarian cysts, live their lives with no specific symptoms or complications, and they never even notice their cysts while having a successful pregnancy.